Dudley Simpson: Doctor Who (1963)

-Simpson's first work on Doctor Who was during William Hartnell's era as the First Doctor in Planet of Giants, in 1964, but he is primarily associated with the programme in the 1970s.
+Best known for the Daleks, Simpson's first work on Doctor Who was during William Hartnell's era as the First Doctor in Planet of Giants, in 1964, but he is primarily associated with the programme in the 1970s.
 He also appeared on screen as a music hall conductor in the Fourth Doctor story The Talons of Weng-Chiang (1977) at the invitation of Philip Hinchcliffe, who was the producer at the time.
 Simpson had to be paid a special fee for this appearance, as he was a member of the Musicians' Union and not Equity.

 When John Nathan-Turner became producer of Doctor Who in 1980, he decided that the music needed to be updated, and took Simpson out for a meal telling him how much he appreciated his work on Doctor Who but that it would no longer be required as he intended to have the BBC Radiophonic Workshop provide music from that point.
 While Simpson was contracted to score Shada, the unfinished nature of that production meant he never started work.
 As a result, his last broadcast work on Doctor Who was for The Horns of Nimon.

 In 1993 Simpson's music for five Doctor Who serials from the early Fourth Doctor era was released on an album called Pyramids of Mars.

 In the 2017 restoration of Shada, a dedication to Simpson was shown in the end credits.